 How can your business reach more audiences?

 If you’re not texting, you’re missing out.
-Register now for a free 14-day trial with Zipwhip and connect with your customers on their preferred medium.
+Register now for a free trial with Zipwhip and connect with your customers on their preferred medium.

 We partnered with Survey Monkey to poll 538 people in the United States between Oct.
 31 and Nov.
 3. The respondents were segmented into four different age groups (baby boomer, Generation X, Generation Y and Generation Z) with an equal number of responses for each segment.
 While Generation Z is widely categorized as ages 6-23, we only surveyed participants 18 and over.
 Gender balancing was based on Census and not analyzed for this report.